K12Dynamics/D3/docs/quickstart/gettingstarted.rst

 User Interface Elements
 --------------------------

-D3 has a standard toolbar at the top of the application from which all actions within the application can be initiated.
+D3 has a standard header bar at the top of the application from which all actions within the application can be initiated.

 From left-to-right, the purpose of each component in the toolbar is: